maxfahl/cursor-agent-master-prompt/prompt.md

 <<< HALT IF NOT [YOLO MODE]: Before continuing, wait for the user to confirm the name and contents of the [TASK FILE] >>>

 ## 3. Task Analysis
 1. Examine the [TASK] by looking at related code and functionality step-by-step to get a birds eye view of everything.
+It is important that you do the following, in that specific order, one step at a time:
+  a.
+Find out the core files and implementation details involved in the [TASK].
+    - Store what you've found under the "Task Analysis Tree" of the [TASK FILE].
+  b.
+Branch out
+    - Analyze what is currently in the "Task Analysis Tree" of the [TASK FILE].
+    - Look at other files and functionality related to what is currently in the "Task Analysis Tree", by looking at even more details, be throrough and take your time.
+    - Togehter with what you have previously entered under the "Task Analysis Tree" merge and add the newly gathered information.
+  c.
+Repeat b until you have a full understanding of everything that might be involved in solving the task.
+    - Do NOT stop until you can't find any more details that might be relevant to the [TASK].
-2. Fill in any details from the analysis in the [TASK FILE].
+2. Double check everything you've entered in the "Task Analysis Tree" of the [TASK FILE]
-  - Update the "Task Description" to be more clear and concise using your own words, but base it on the [TASK] given by the user.
+  - Look through everything in the "Task Analysis Tree" and make sure you weed out everything that is not essential for solving the [TASK].

 <<< HALT IF NOT [YOLO MODE]: Before continuing, wait for user confirmation that your analysis is satisfactory, if not, iterate on this >>>